MT IT

 1. The current state.
 During the first render, it will match the initialState you have passed.

-2. The set function that lets you update the state to a different value and trigger a re-render.
+2. The that lets you update the state to a different value and trigger a re-render.

 Caveats